cksystemsgroup/unicorn/book/src/concept_1.md

 ```

 Execution of this path begins to differ when a `beq` instruction is reached.
-For this instruction a constrain has to be modeled in the dataflow graph.
+For this instruction a constraint has to be modeled in the dataflow graph.
 This constrain is part of the so called "path condition".
 It reflects the decision made when branching.